 Prerequisites: HEW 312 and CWP 102.
 One’s interaction with his/her many environments and the implications this has on various health behaviors.
 Facts, attitudes, and behaviors important in confronting critical and current health issues.

-HEW 412 HEALTH/WELLNESS PROGRAMS
+HEW 412 COMMUNITY HEALTH PROMOTION PROGRAMS

 HEW 425 ALCOHOL PROBLEMS